ALOHA INSURANCE SERVICES

 When it comes to keeping your home mold-free, a strong offense is definitely your best defense.
 To prevent mold, eliminate moisture from your home and be on the lookout for signs of possible growth, such as musty smells or watermarks on walls and ceilings.

 Caught early, mold can usually be removed by a thorough cleaning with bleach and water.
-To prevent mold from re-growing, however, it is essential that the source of the moisture be eliminated and the affected area properly dried, cleaned, and if necessary, replaced.
+To prevent mold from re-growing, however, it is essential that the source of the moisture be eliminated and the affected area properly dried, cleaned and, if necessary, replaced.
 Also, remember to bag and dispose of any material with moldy residue such as rags, paper or debris.

 Mold, like rot and insect infestation, is generally not covered by a homeowners insurance policy.
 Standard homeowners policies provide coverage for disasters that are sudden and accidental.
 They are not designed to cover the cost of cleaning and maintaining a home.
 If, however, mold is the direct result of a covered peril such as a burst pipe, there could be coverage for the cost of eliminating the mold.

 According to the Centers for Disease Control and Prevention (CDC), mold is everywhere.
 It grows year-round and can be found both indoors and outdoors.
 Outdoors, mold is commonly found in shady, damp areas and in soil.
 Indoors, it can be found where humidity and moisture levels are high, such as in basements, kitchens, bathrooms and on ceilings and wall interiors where water from leaky pipes, roofs or windows can accumulate.
 While most molds pose no threat to humans, the CDC warns that certain molds can produce hay fever-like allergic symptoms.
 If you or your children have symptoms associated with mold, see a physician.
-Keep in mind, that many symptoms associated with mold exposure are common to other illnesses.
+Keep in mind that many symptoms associated with mold exposure are common to other illnesses.

 To help prevent the growth of mold in your home, we suggest the following: